 Allegations of routine infractions of the Student Code of Conduct will be addressed through the University's student conduct process.
-In certain circumstances, the University may, through its Vice President for Student Affairs (or designee), impose a suspension prior to a review of misconduct within the University's conduct process.
+In certain circumstances, the University may, through its Vice President for Student Life & Dean of Students (or designee), impose a suspension prior to a review of misconduct within the University's conduct process.
 An interim suspension may be imposed for the following reasons:

 - to ensure the safety and well-being of members of the University community or preservation of University property;

 - the student poses a definite threat of disruption or interference with the normal operations of the University;